smycynek/webgl-template/README.md

 ## TODO
 1. Phong shading and lighting
-2. Ability to upload an obj other 3d format and auto-set an appropriate scale
+2. Ability to upload other file types besides .obj and auto-set a reasonable scale.
 3. Anything else that will be useful as a starter template.

 ## Live demo